konveyor/konveyor.github.io/content/Crane/Tools/CustomPlugIns.md

 	return resp, nil
 }
 ```
-All it does is read an input from stdin, calls the `Run` function with the input object passed as unstructured and prints the return value of Run function on stdout.

-The json passed in via stdin is a `transform.PluginRequest` which consists of an inline unstructured object and an optional `Extras` map containing additional flags.
+The json is passed in using stdin is a `transform.PluginRequest` which consists of an inline unstructured object and an optional `Extras` map containing additional flags.
 Without any `Extras` the format is identical to the json output from a `kubectl get -o json` call.

 When adding extra parameters, a map field “extras” is added at the top level (parallel to “apiVersion”, “kind”, etc.).

-During the development of the plugin, one can iterate by passing in the JSON object on stdin manually.
-For example, if the above code is compiled and run with the following json as input, the output will be `{"version": "v1"}`.
+Version the plugin development output by passing in the JSOC object on stdin manually during development.
+For example, if the code above  is compiled and run with the following json as input, the output will be `{"version": "v1"}`.
 ```
 ./my-plugin
 {